swina/whoobe-one-vite/README.md

 - save the file in the **./src** folder of whoobe-one-vite as **whoobe.js**
 - run **npm run build** or **yarn build** to generate the full static webpage

+### SEO support

+From whoobe-one-studio the settings of the page/component are used to create the title, description and keywords meta tags for the page.

 ## Getting Started